Catherine22/ClassLoader/README.md

 #### 5. View

-In your apk, you can't just get the view with setContentView(@LayoutRes int layoutResID), it can't find your resources.
+In your main apk, you can't just get the view with setContentView(@LayoutRes int layoutResID).
+Your class loader app can't find your resources with that method.
 You most use View.inflate() to find resources.

 E.g.

-Illegal
+Do not use this:
 ``` java
 setContentView(R.layout.activity_main);
 ```

-Legal
+Instead, replace it with:
 ``` java
 setContentView(View.inflate(getApplicationContext(), R.layout.activity_main, null));
 ```